Meditation is the key practice of traditional Yoga and the prime factor behind an authentic Ayurvedic lifestyle.

 Yogic meditation rests primarily upon taking the attitude of the witness (Sakshi-bhava), which means aligning our awareness with our inner Self and Seer.
 We learn to witness the movements of the body, senses and mind from a place of silent awareness and inner light.
 This grants detachment and discernment that removes negative karmic patterns.
 Whatever we witness from the standpoint of a higher awareness we gain freedom from and can heal at a deep level.
 Witnessing emotions transforms them, not trying to express them or suppress them.

 Beyond the Mind to Self-awareness

 Ayurveda like Yoga arises from the Rishi tradition of the Vedas that includes great yogis like Vasishta, Vamadeva, Yajnavalkya and Agastya.
-While Sri Krishna is the Vishnu avatar form for Yoga, Lord Dhanvantari is that for Ayurveda.
+While Sri Krishna is the Vishnu avatar form for Yoga, Lord Dhanvantari is the avatar form for Ayurveda.
 Lord Shiva is the Lord of Yoga at a deity level and is also the ideal doctor in the oldest Rigveda.
 The Goddess (Deva) in all her forms is the Yoga Shakti or power of Yoga, which is primarily the energy of meditation.
 Such deity connections can be very helpful to our meditation practices.